bjornunnar/flutter_hangman/README.md

 The user guesses one letter at a time until they win or lose.

 Or they can choose to guess the entire title to win or lose instantly.

+The game requires a TMDB API key, which needs to be set locally, details in /lib/env/env.dart .